electrikmilk/ttuy/README.md

     <a href="https://pkg.go.dev/github.com/electrikmilk/ttuy?tab=doc"><img src="https://godoc.org/github.com/golang/gddo?status.svg" alt="GoDoc"></a>
 </p>

-**ttuy** (pronounced _tee-tee-YU-Y_ or like _TUI_) is an easy-to-use, performant, procedural TUI Framework.
+**ttuy** (pronounced _tee-tee-YU-Y_ or like _TUI_) is an easy-to-use, performant, procedural TUI framework.

-Procedural as in, no models, no complex with abstractions, just run a function, and it just works.
+Procedural as in, no models, no complex abstractions, run a function, and it just works.

 ```console
 go get github.com/electrikmilk/ttuy